devops329/devops/instruction/observability/observability.md

 There are three types of tools that are usually associated with increasing the observability of a software system.

-1. **Metrics**: Provides raw numbers, such as requests rates and CPU percentages, that can be aggregated together to quickly analyze the health of a system.
+1. **Metrics**: Provides raw numbers, such as request rates and CPU percentages, that can be aggregated together to quickly analyze the health of a system.
 They can also provide a historical record of system performance.
 1. **Logging**: Records key information as it passes through the system.
 This includes fields such as request IP addresses, SQL queries, and authentication requests.
 1. **Tracing**: Allows you to debug a distributed system similarly to how you would use an IDE to walk through each line of code.
 With tracing, you can follow the path of a request that started on a customer's device, through the backend service, and into a database.